Wayne Mahney

-Wayne Mahney was an Australian rules footballer for the Port Adelaide Football Club in the South Australian National Football League.
+Wayne Mahney (b.
+5 May 1967) is a former Australian rules footballer for the Port Adelaide Football Club in the South Australian National Football League (SANFL).

 Mahney played in all three of Port Adelaide’s premierships they won consecutively in 1988, 89, 90.
 Kicking a goal in the 1990 decider v Glenelg, before succumbing to a hamstring injury.
 He was also a part of the 1989 Foundation Cup winning team which was the SANFL’s pre season competition.

-In 1986 he was selected by Footscray with pick 32 of the VFL Draft, however chose to remain in South Australia playing for Port Adelaide rather than heading to Victoria.
+Mahney was selected by Footscray with pick 32 at the 1986 VFL draft, but chose to remain in South Australia playing for Port Adelaide rather than heading to Victoria.

-His father Graham Mahney was a member of Port Adelaide’s 1959 Premiership side.
+Mahney's father Graham Mahney was a member of Port Adelaide’s 1959 Premiership side.